Healthy Chocolate Chip Muffins

 Ingredients for healthy chocolate chip muffins in white bowls: oat flour, almond flour, baking powder, baking soda, sea salt, nonfat greek yogurt, honey, eggs, coconut oil, vanilla extract, chocolate chips, mini chocolate chips

-It’s also helpful to have a cookie scoop and silicone muffin liners.
+You’ll also need a cupcake pan, plus a cookie scoop and paper or silicone muffin liners.

 Substitutions

-Oat Flour: Store-bought oat flour or homemade oat flour can be use in this recipe.
-For best results when using homemade oat flour, process the oats into a very fine flour with no chunks or visible oats.
-Don’t substitute oat flour for all almond flour, it will not work (trust us!)
+Oat Flour: Either store-bought oat flour or homemade oat flour will work in this recipe.
+If using homemade oat flour, process the oats into a very fine flour with no chunks or visible oats.
+Also, don’t substitute oat flour for all of the almond flour, it will not work (trust us!)

 Almond Flour: Make sure to use fine or ultra-fine blanched almond flour.
 Almond meal will not work for this recipe.
 (It’s made using whole almonds, skin included)

-Baking Powder & Baking Soda: Both leavening agents are used in this recipe because there is too much acid (from the Greek yogurt) to achieve a good rise using baking powder alone.
+Baking Powder and Baking Soda: Both leavening agents are used in this recipe because there is too much acid (from the Greek yogurt) to achieve a good rise using baking powder alone.

 Greek Yogurt: We tested both 0% and 2% Greek yogurt without any noticeable difference.
-Using non-fat Greek yogurt will work, but the chocolate chip muffins will not be as rich tasting.
+Non-fat Greek yogurt will work, but the chocolate chip muffins will not be as rich tasting.
 Traditional yogurt will work, but it has a thinner consistency and not nearly as much protein.

-Honey: We tested honey and maple syrup in this recipe.
-I preferred the muffins made with honey because the batter was thicker and easier to divide among the muffin tin, but the flavor and texture were very similar!
+Honey: We tested both honey and maple syrup in this recipe, and prefer the muffins made with honey.
+Because the batter is thicker, it’s easier to scoop and portion into the muffin tin.

-Eggs: I did not test any egg replacements in this recipe and wouldn’t recommend trying it!
+Eggs: I did not test any egg replacements in this recipe and do not recommend trying it!

-Coconut Oil: Avocado oil or melted butter can also be used in this recipe.
+Coconut Oil: Avocado oil or melted butter can be substituted for the coconut oil.

-Chocolate Chips: I used regular semi-sweet chocolate chips and mini chocolate chips in this recipe because it makes these healthy chocolate chip muffins a little sweeter and a little more fun.
-You can omit the 2 tablespoons of mini chocolate chips and use only regular chocolate chips.
+Chocolate Chips: I used both regular semi-sweet chocolate chips and mini chocolate chips in this recipe, for more sweetness and fun.
+You can omit the mini chocolate chips and use only regular chocolate chips.
+Dark chocolate chips also work, but are less sweet.
+Although, it has more antioxidant properties than semi-sweet chocolate.

 How to Make Healthy Chocolate Chip Muffins

-1. Add the dry ingredients and whisk well.
-Fold in chocolate chips.
+1. Add the dry ingredients and whisk well, then fold in the chocolate chips.

 Unbaked healthy chocolate chip muffins in a muffin tin on a white background.